mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 You play a prolonged melody, targeting a willing creature you can see within range and concentrating on a location where the target creature previously was Unconscious, including due to normal or magical sleep.
 Space then shifts around the target creature, causing them to teleport to a safe location on the outskirts or outside the entrance to your destination.

-**At Higher Levels.** When you cast this spell using a spell slot of 5th-level or higher, you can teleport an additional willing creature you can see within range to the destination for each slot level above 5th-level.
+**At Higher Levels.** When you cast this spell at level 5 or higher, you can teleport an additional willing creature you can see within range to the destination per each additional spell level.
 When multiple creatures are targeted by this spell, you can choose a destination where any of the target creatures were Unconscious, and the casting time increases by 10 minutes for each additional creature you target beyond the first.

 ### [Soulful Croak](https://github.com/mpanighetti/dnd5e-spells/blob/main/4th-level/soulful-croak.md)